Italian Mortgage Guide: Fact Sheet and FAQ

 - Fixed-Rate (Mutuo a Tasso Fisso): Constant payments; predictable costs.

-- Variable-Rate (Mutuo a Tasso Variabile): Interest rate linked to Euribor + margin.
+- Variable-Rate (Mutuo a Tasso Variabile): Interest linked to Euribor + margin; payments can move.

 - Mixed or Semi-Fixed: Initial fixed-rate, then adjustable or periodically switchable.